yli091230/DNAnexus/README.md

 3. If tools need other files that not specified in the options, make sure include those file in the `Input`.

 ## Run DXJupyterLab
-1. To launch a JupyerLab session, select `JupyterLab` tab from the `TOOLS` menue and click on the `New JupyterLab` on the top right corner.
+1. To launch a JupyterLab session, select `JupyterLab` tab from the `TOOLS` menue and click on the `New JupyterLab` on the top right corner.
 Specify the project, instance type and other running information then start the session.
 After the session started, click on the `Open` button to open the JupyterLab in browser.

 2. There are two types of notebooks: Local vs DNAnexus
 * The main difference between the Local and DNAnexus is files (include ipynb and datas) in DNAnexus notebook will be kept after close of JupyterLab while files in Local notebook will lost.